 She wanted him so badly she kept bidding even after her father, Lynn, told her to stop – which she never, ever does.

 The hammer fell at $88,500, way more than they planned on spending.
 But, it didn’t matter.
-There was something special about the horse, a connection to her son’s memory.
+There was something special about the horse, an instant connection to her son’s memory.

 Ever since the purchase, Zak 34 has given the family a way to remember Seth as they continue to grieve his passing.
 It’s also given them something to smile about.

-That’s why, when asked what winning the NRCHA Snaffle Bit Futurity Open Championship meant to her, Fischer’s answer was simple: It means everything.
+That’s why, when asked what winning the NRCHA Snaffle Bit Futurity Open Championship meant to her, Fischer’s answer was simple.

 “Everything,” she said.
 “He’s where we see Seth.”